Jackie Fields: Loss of world welter title, Feb 1933

-Fields lost his NBA welterweight title on February 22, 1933 against Southpaw Young Corbett III before 15,000 fans in a ten round points decision at Seals Stadium in San Francisco.
+Fields lost his NBA welterweight title on February 22, 1933, against Southpaw Young Corbett III before 15,000 fans in a ten round points decision at Seals Stadium in San Francisco.
 He could not stop the leads of Corbett in close in fighting, unable to counter punch soon enough as his opponent waded in.
 He failed to box effectively in defense and remained flat footed most of the bout, possibly from fatigue.
 The first five rounds belonged to Corbett, though Fields rallied in the sixth with shots to the face and body.
 In the seventh, Corbett rocked fields with lefts to the jaw four times at close range, slowing his opponent to a walk.
 In the ninth, Fields made his last effort, pounding Corbett around the ring with a two fisted attack.
 Unable to overcome a slow start, the referee gave only three rounds to Fields, with six to Corbett.

 Three months after losing the welterweight title, Fields won a points decision against Young Peter Jackson in May 1933, and retired from boxing.

 Life after boxing

-After he lost much of his real estate investments in the depression, Fields lived for a while in the German town section of Philadelphia and worked from 1935 through the 1940s as a salesman for the Wurlitzer Juke Box company and a beer manufacturer, Hannah and Hogg Distilleries.
+After he lost much of his real estate investments in the depression, Fields lived for a while in the Germantown section of Philadelphia and worked from 1935 through the 1940s as a salesman for the Wurlitzer Juke Box company and a beer manufacturer, Hannah and Hogg Distilleries.

 While in Los Angeles, he appeared in the movies Battling Bunyan (1924), The Prizefighter and the Lady (1933), Big City (1937) and Heavyweight Championship of the World: Muhammad Ali vs. Floyd Patterson (1965).
-He coached the boxing scenes in 1934's Personality Kid, appeared in the TV Movie Mohammed Ali vs. Ron Lyle (1975), as well as the TV programs, Wide World of Sports (1969), and Fight of the Week (1961).
+He coached the boxing scenes in 1934's Personality Kid, appeared in the TV movie Muhammad Ali vs. Ron Lyle (1975), as well as the TV programs, Wide World of Sports (1969), and Fight of the Week (1961).
 His movie entertainment jobs included work as a film editor for MGM and 20th Century Fox.

 In 1957, Fields moved to Las Vegas, Nevada and became part owner of the Tropicana Las Vegas.
 He eventually sold his interest in the hotel, but stayed on as public relations director.
 In the 1960s, he worked as Chairman of the Nevada State Athletic Commission.
 In 1965, Fields coached the U.S. boxing team at the 1965 Maccabiah Games.

 While in Las Vegas, he married his second wife, a former New York model and Las Vegas on-stage performer, Marjorie Fields, with whom he raised several step children.

 Fields died in 1987 at the age of 79 at a nursing home in Las Vegas, Nevada.

 In 1996 he was inducted into the Southern California Jewish Sports Hall of Fame.